Skip to main content

 Using a smartwatch to generate hydration reminders

-Many fitness trackers and smartwatches now come with hydration tracking features designed to help you stay on top of your daily water intake.
-Often, these water-tracking features are managed through an accompanying smartphone app.
+Many fitness trackers and smartwatches now include hydration-tracking features designed to help you stay on top of your daily water intake.
+Often, these features are managed through an accompanying smartphone app.

 The Samsung Galaxy Watch 6, for example, pairs with the Health app (iOS, Android) to track your hydration levels.
 From the same screen that monitors your steps, weight, and exercise, you can set a custom daily goal for the number of glasses of water you want to drink.